Admissions are reserved for children who are currently resident in the London Borough of Camden.

 The LA’s commitment to making local provision for children who may previously have been placed out of borough requires support from all local schools to meet the needs of the majority of pupils with SEMH difficulties in mainstream settings, with Robson House offering specialist provision for children with the most severe and complex SEMH difficulties.

 The process of allocation of places at Robson House is designed to be transparent and equitable.
 It seeks to identify those children whose needs cannot be met in mainstream settings.
 Therefore, most children are placed at Robson House as a result of statutory processes governing the support for children with special educational needs (SEN): this involves on-going high-level support in mainstream school including additional support provided through an Education, Health and Care Plan (EHCP).
 Usually allocation of a place at Robson House will be through a review of the EHCP, where a judgement is reached that a child requires alternative specialist provision.

-There are however occasions when this process cannot be followed, for example when children with severe SEMH difficulties come on to the roll of mainstream schools from out of borough and without prior information to indicate their true level of need.
+However, there are occasions when this process cannot be followed, for example when children with severe SEMH difficulties come on to the roll of mainstream schools from out of borough and without prior information to indicate their true level of need.

 Requests for a managed move to Robson House for children who do not have an EHCP should be sent to Camden’s School Inclusion Team.
 These requests will be considered by Camden’s Primary Inclusion Forum.
 In these cases a range of factors are considered by the Forum, for example:

 - whether the child has significant needs that have persisted over time

 - whether the child’s current school has used their own resources over time to meet the child’s needs